The Parish Church of St Thomas a'Becket

 A Tour of the Church

 Ancient Grave Covers and Memorial Stones The two sepulchral stones (or grave covers) near the west door and behind the lectern are identified as Saxon or early Norman in origin.
 They are over five feet in length and both have Celtic crosses carved on the stonework.
 Other stones from this period, with a variety of crosses, are set in the walls of the porch.
-One carving is thought to be that of a fish.and.thine.shall.be.
-Oh.think.it.not.amise.her.to.obey.
+One carving is thought to be that of a fish.

 I.was.a.man.like.the.repent. feare.God. love.all..and.follow.